ktoan911/Chatbot-RAG/README.md

 - TOGETHER_API_KEY: Your key to access the [together.ai API](https://www.together.ai/).
 - MONGO_URI: URI of your MongoDB Atlas instance.
 - EMBEDDING_MODEL: Name of the embedding model you're using for text embedding.
-- WEBSITE: Link store's website
+- WEBSITE: Link store's website.

 ## II.
 Data